-The following table includes information required by the Act for the three months ended April 2, 2022.
+The following table includes information required by the Act for the six months ended July 2, 2022.

-Mine (Federal Mine Safety and Health Administration (MSHA) ID) Total # of Significant & Substantial violations under §104(a) Total # of orders under §104(b) Total # of unwarrantable failure citations and orders under §104(d) Total # of violations under §110(b) (2) Total # of orders under \$107(a) Total dollar value of proposed assessments from MSHA (\$ in thousands) of Pattern of Violations under Received Notice of Potential to have Pattern under §104(e) (yes/no)?
-Health Review Commission as Legal Actions Initiated or Resolved During Period
+Mine (Federal Mine Safety and Health Administration (MSHA) ID) Total # of Significant & Substantial violations under §104(a) Total # of orders under §104(b) Total # of unwarrantable failure citations and orders under §104(d) Total # of violations under §110(b) (2) Total # of orders under §107(a) Total dollar value of proposed assessments from MSHA (\$ in thousands) of Pattern of Violations under Received Notice of Potential to have Pattern under §104(e) (yes/no)?
+Total # of Legal Actions Pending with the Mine Safety and Health Review Commission as of the Last Day of Period Legal Actions Initiated or Resolved During Period

 TP Claims 1&2/Rosa Blanca (4100867) No No

 Allamore Mill (4100869) No No

 Wild Horse Plant (4101527) No No